sparetype/business-documents/Contract/main_contract.md

 Deadlines will be defined and agreed to as part of the Scope of Work.
 Deadlines work both ways.
 You agree to give Me everything I need, in the format I need it, to complete projects.
 You will review work, provide feedback, and approve completions in a timely manner.
 In return, I agree to provide regular updates on progress and complete work on time.

 In the unfortunate event that either one of us cannot meet a deadline, it is important that we remain completely transparent and honest about any delays or hold ups.
 Delays can, will, and do happen.
 It is how we handle them that matters.

+## Timeframe
+This contract goes into effect on the date signed and remains in effect for 365 days.
+At any point while under this contract, You or I can request to renew or renegotiate a new contract or new Scope of Work to amend or replace this contract.

+## Early Termination
+I hope

 ##  Copyright, intellectual property, and ownership
 You guarantee that all elements of text, images, or other design materials You provide are either owned by You, or that You have permission to use them.